Copper hits one-week high after China GDP data

 A MEASURE OF SUPPORT

-Copper also got a measure of support from the euro, which recovered from a two-year low versus the dollar after Italy managed to auction three-year debt at lower borrowing costs.
+Copper also got a measure of support from the euro, which recovered from session lows versus the dollar after Italy managed to auction three-year debt at lower borrowing costs.
 A stronger euro makes dollar-priced metals cheaper for European investors. <FRX/>

 The Italy bond auction relieved investors, especially as it came after Moody's downgraded Italy's government bond rating by two notches to Baa2 and warned it could cut it further.